manthanugemuge/profile-picture-generator/README.md

 # Profile Picture Generator
-A Simple Web Application using HTML, CSS, jQuery &amp; API
+A Simple Web Application using HTML, CSS, jQuery &amp;joeschmoe API

 ## About The Project